-The accuracy of results
+The Accuracy Of Results

 We can get the accuracy of this program and this algorithm showed in following form.
-Of course, there is not the most accurate program or algorithm, and the purpose is to show the method for calculating steps
+Of course, there is not the most accurate program or algorithm, and the purpose is to show the method for calculating steps.